mahmoud/sedimental/entries/simple_statistics_for_systems.md

    limits on its resources.
 Alternatively, online algorithms are the greediest streaming algorithms.
 6. Reservoir sampling has many benefits:
-    1. Quantile-oriented, robust, non-parametric
+    1. Quantile-oriented, non-parametric, and robust
+    2. Low CPU overhead
-    2. Consistent, configurable memory usage
+    3. Consistent, configurable memory usage
-    3. Low CPU usage
     4. All data within the sample are real points, not interpolated
     5. Reservoirs are combinable, enabling rollups
     6. Quantile cutpoints are not preselected, enabling better visibility into distribution shape, including techniques like histograms and kernel density estimation.
+7. Reservoir sampling lacks resolution at edges and has non-negligible memory usage.